OFFIS-mosaik/mosaik/docs/scenario-definition.rst

                                  evenly=False, max_connects=3)

-Another relatively common use case is connecting a set of entities to one other entities, e.g., when you want to connect a number of controllable energy producers to a central scheduler:
+Another relatively common use case is connecting a set of entities to one other entity, e.g., when you want to connect a number of controllable energy producers to a central scheduler:

 .. code-block:: python